 What was this promise that Luke wrote about?

-many people believe that it was the comforter and scriptures such as these are given in support of that.
+many people believe that it was the Comforter and scriptures such as these are given in support of that.

 But take another look at what Luke said in context.

+Notice that it is not Christ that this blessing would flow from.
 Let us read more of what Luke actually said in context.

 .
 Was the Holy Ghost around at that time?
 But they had to wait for the Holy Ghost to come upon

 them as recorded in verse 8.
 It did not say receive for the first time, it says come upon.
 From Old Testament time the Holy Spirit came upon people like Balaam so that he prophesied.
-The Holy Spirit came upon Othniel (Judges 3:9-10), Gideon (Judges 6:34), Epitaph (Judges 11:29) and Samson (Judges 13:25; 14:6, 19; 15:14).
+The Holy Spirit came upon Othniel (Judges 3:9-10), Gideon (Judges 6:34), Jephthah (Judges 11:29) and Samson (Judges 13:25; 14:6, 19; 15:14).
 It also came upon seventy people as far back as Numbers (Numbers 11:25) and the same thing happened when the apostles received power.
 Ezekiel obviously had the Holy Spirit but we see times when it came upon him and gave him power (Ezekiel 2:2, Ezekiel 3:24).
 I could cite others.
 Why is it considered to be so strange in Acts 2 or when Christ told His disciples to wait for power from the Holy Spirit?
 It is the same thing that happened to Philip in Acts 8:39, when he was taken away from the eunuch.
-It does not mean that you do not have the Holy Spirit before or that you will have it after.
+It does not mean that you do not have the Holy Spirit before or that you will or will not have it after.

 It is obvious that when we read of the Holy Spirit we are reading of different things at different stages.